casanovg/timonel/README.md

 │
 ├── timonel-updater       : Utility to convert a Timonel binary into a bootloader ".h" update payload for am I2C master.
 │   ├── tmlupd-flashable  : Put here Timonel bootloader ".hex" binary files.
-│   ├── tmlupd-flashable  : Here are saved the ".h" Timonel payloads for updating the bootloader.
+│   ├── tmlupd-payload    : Here are saved the ".h" Timonel payloads for updating the bootloader.
 │   ├── ...
 │   └─ make-updater.sh    : Timonel bootloader updater conversion script.
 ~~~